Hot Water Saving Tips

 - Reduce your time in the shower.
 People tend to take longer showers to warm up in the winter.
 Try keeping the bathroom door shut tightly (keeps the bathroom air warmer) and just run the fan to take care of the steam.
 Also keep a big towel and warm fluffy robe nearby!

 - Don’t let the water run.
-Don’t leave the water running while brushing teeth or doing the dishes.
+Don’t leave the water running while brushing your teeth or doing the dishes.
 These extra minutes add up to a lot of wasted water.
 It only takes a second to shut it off.

 - Fix leaks.
 A single dripping faucet can add up to 300 or more gallons of water per month.
 That’s a big chunk on your water bill!